 Bi-County Therapy treats pediatric and adult clients for Speech and Occupational Therapy.
 We have bilingual therapists who specialize in the treatment of a variety of disorders.
-For speech, we also treat adults through geriatrics.
 Our philosophy is to cultivate a dual partnership between the therapist and the client/family.
 In our busy lives, time is of the essence.
 We strive to achieve results that enable clients to enjoy their lives without having to be concerned about communication or motor deficits.

 Bilingual (Spanish) State of Florida Certified Speech Language Pathologist since 1992; Vanderbilt University 1991, Masters of Science in Speech Language Pathology, with honors; University of Florida 1989, Bachelor of Science in Speech Pathology and Audiology, with honors.

 Specialties (pediatric population):

 ADHD (Attention Deficit Hyperactive Disorder), Autism/Pervasive Developmental Disorder, Phonological Disorder, Augmentative Disorder, Auditory Processing Disorder, Oral-Motor Dysfunction, Articulation Disorders, Feeding Difficulties, Apraxia.

 Traumatic Brain Injury, Swallowing Disorders, Post Stroke difficulties, Apraxia, Aphasia, Disphagia, ventilator dependent patients, laryngectomee.

 Modified Barium Swallow studies, FEEST (Fibroendoscopic Evaluation of Swallowing), DPNMS (Deep Pharyngeal Neuromuscular Stimulation), Passy-Muir Valve.

 The Effects of Phonetic Training on the Identification of Normal and Articulatory Disordered Children’s Naturally Produced Glide Sounds